 Original YogaToes toe stretchers

 YogaToes offers two different type of products one for more ‘advanced’ users (Original) and one to help you ease more into it (Gems).
-We’ve been using Original YogaToes.
+We’ve been using Original YogaToes for our review.
 They give a solid, proper stretch which may take some time to get used to.
 Taking it slow is the best way to go.
 Start with 15 minutes, then add more time.
 What feels sort of uncomfortable at first might change into an addictive habit where your toes will crave for some stretching.

 Material used is medical grade silicone (all three are actually).
 Difference is that YogaToes fit snugly around your toes from bottom to top.
 You really need to position your toes in place one by one.
 Once you have them on you can just sit back and relax, read a book or watch TV as you’re stretching out your toes.
 The thickness, density and solid feel make them especially suited to wear barefoot.
 They are absolutely not meant for movement, even standing or walking a little on these is almost impossible maybe even painful for untrained feet.